 Ed Hudak, Financial Secretary

 Ed is entrusted with our Church’s finances.
 As part of his duties he receives and records the gifts of members and other givers and supervises the counting and deposit of all offerings.
 Ed also works with the Finance Committee to develop policies and procedures so that funds can be made available to support the ministry of the congregation.
 If you need to call Ed or leave a message, listen to all contact options on our voicemail for Ed’s direct number.
 Ed can also be emailed at email@example.com

 Elaine Mitchell, Parish Secretary and Bulletin Editor

-Elaine is responsible for the daily operation of the parish office as well as providing content for the bulletin each week and interfacing with all our parishioners.
+Elaine is responsible for the daily operation of the parish office (current hours are Monday-Wednesday 9AM to 4PM) as well as providing content for the bulletin each week and interfacing with all our parishioners.
 Elaine loves her databases so you may receive emails from her in order to keep the database up-do-date.
 Her most recent motivation is keeping Facebook and this website up to date.
 Elena lo siento, no sabe español.
-Elaine can be emailed at email@example.com
+Elaine can be emailed at firstname.lastname@example.org

 Fr.
 Rich Brensinger, Karen Adams, Jose Collazo, Vanessa Heimbach, Carla Ortiz, Richard Raffensperger, Dan Schmidt, Melissa Velazquez